1NJ57C3/the-marketplace-project/README.md

 #### Excessive endpoint hits from autosave features

 - Limit features using autosave
-- Batch updates to reduce frequency of reqeusts
+- Batch updates to reduce frequency of requests

 #### Monthly limits